TrackPolitics logoTrackPolitics

 Financial Interests

-She has 11 declared financial interests, including earnings and ad hoc payments, visits outside the UK, and gifts or hospitality from UK sources.
+She has 11 declared financial interests, including earnings from employment (four entries) and ad hoc payments (three entries), two visits outside the UK, one gift/benefit from UK sources, and one miscellaneous entry.

 Generated 21 February 2026